 I have had an interesting experience trying to get this blog online for the last 2 years.
 Originally I was debating whether to use Joomla or WordPress, but I made my decision.
-In most cases, you more likely associate blogs with WordPress, so my decision to use Joomla might make you scratch your head as to why my blog is using it.
+Most people more likely associate blogs with WordPress, so my decision to use Joomla might make you scratch your head as to why my blog is using it.
 It's logical to think every blog uses WordPress, but this popular platform is changing fast!

 Joomla vs WordPress

 I know, not another Joomla vs WordPress article!
 I promise you this won't be another article comparing the two; I will leave that for another time.
 But with 13 years of Joomla experience and over 8 with WordPress, I am finding myself reverting back.
 When you decide to create a blog, you really only had one logical choice.
-Joomla, on the other hand, was built for more robust websites, although you can blog with it.
+Joomla, on the other hand, was built for more robust websites, although you can still run a successful blog with it.
 If you want to compare both platforms for blogging, you cannot argue that WordPress is king.
 With Joomla, you do not have a built-in commenting system, whereas WordPress does.
 Joomla also does not have a massive selection of plugins for bloggers, but to be honest, you don't need a lot.